 "I only make masterpieces!
 Trust me.
 I'm Lee Jong Suk!"

-On one particular K-drama website (which should remain anonymous), where the website owner seems to be a dictator type and everyone feels they need to be in lockstep with the owner's personal opinion, they started bad-mouthing this wonderful and exciting drama when it looked like "Doctor Stranger" would stay true to the love of his life, and worse, these sour individuals would come over to Dramafever and post outright lies about the show, making it look like a significant number of people hated it.
+On one particular K-drama website (which should remain anonymous), where the website owner seems to be a dictator type and everyone feels they need to be in lockstep with the owner's personal opinion, they started bad-mouthing this wonderful and exciting drama when it looked like "Doctor Stranger" would stay true to the love of his life, and worse, these sour individuals would post outright lies about the show, making it look like a significant number of people hated it.

 Check back now, many months later, when this website owner has moved on to other dramas, and you'll see far more 5 star out of 5 glowing reviews for Doctor Stranger than you saw when it was first running.
 When people are not told what to think they tend to express their pleasure far more freely.
 With most Korean dramas focusing away from any mention of the South - North conflict I was excited to watch Doctor Stranger which was brave enough to explore its frightening ramifications on citizens.
 The ratings for this show reached over 18% in South Korea, which is excellent since most Korean dramas hover between 5 to 10% ratings today, and private cable shows between 1% and 2% ratings.